Saujanya-rajvanshi/confidence/README.md

+---

-# Interview, Thiniing & Consistency
+# Interview, Thinikng & Consistency

 ## 1️⃣ What Confidence REALLY Means (Not Motivation)